rduart/TelsaCoilWinder/README.md

 The repository is organized in the following fashion:
 - 3DPrinterFiles:  3D printed files.
 - AccelStepper_SketchV4:  Souce code for the Arduino Uno.
-Accepts coil lenght and wire diameter as imput.
+Accepts coil lenght and wire diameter as input.
 - AccelStepper_SketchAlt: Souce Souce code for the Arduino Uno.
 Accepts coil length, number of turns and wire diameter as input.
 - Documentation:  Document describing the Tesla Coil Winder.
 Explaination and parts list.
 - EasyEDA: Source for custom PCB.